javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/08-settimeout-setinterval/article.md

 setTimeout("alert('Hello')", 1000);
 ```

-But using strings is not recommended, use arrow functions instead of them, like this:
+But using strings is not recommended, use arrow functions instead:

 ```js run no-beautify
 setTimeout(() => alert('Hello'), 1000);